Zhu Shuang

-Zhu Shuang (3 December 1356 – 9 April 1395) was an imperial prince of the Chinese Ming dynasty.
-He was the second son of the Hongwu Emperor, the founder of the Ming.
-In May 1370, the Hongwu Emperor granted him the title of Prince of Qin, with a princely fiefdom in Xi'an.
-As he was the Emperor's second son, he took the office of director of the Imperial Clan Court.
+Zhu Shuang (3 December 1356 – 9 April 1395) was an imperial prince of the Ming dynasty of China.
+He was the second son of the founding ruler, the Hongwu Emperor.
+In May 1370, the Emperor granted him the title of Prince of Qin, with a princely fiefdom in modern-day Xi'an.
+Zhu Shuang became one of the most powerful Ming princes, commanding troops along the empire's northwestern frontier.
+Following the death of his elder brother Zhu Biao, the heir apparent, in 1392, he was briefly considered a possible heir to the Hongwu Emperor, but his violent temperament and repeated abuses of power undermined his prospects.
+Zhu Shuang ultimately died after leading a military campaign in Tibet.

 Biography

-Zhu Shuang was born on 3 December 1356, as the second son of Zhu Yuanzhang and his first wife, Lady Ma.
-At the time, Zhu Yuanzhang was a prominent leader in the Red Turban Rebellion.
-In 1368, he ascended to the throne as the emperor of the Ming dynasty and successfully unified China under his rule.
-In May 1370, he bestowed the title of prince (wang) upon seven of his sons, including Zhu Shuang who became the Prince of Qin.
+Zhu Shuang was born on 3 December 1356, as the second son of Zhu Yuanzhang and his primary wife, Lady Ma.
+At the time, Zhu Yuanzhang was based in Nanjing and was a prominent leader of the Red Turban Rebellion, an uprising in China against the Mongol-led Yuan dynasty.
+The rebellion sought to restore Han Chinese rule after decades of Mongol domination following the Yuan conquest of the Song in 1279.
+In 1368, Zhu Yuanzhang founded the Ming dynasty and became the Hongwu Emperor.
+In May 1370, the Emperor bestowed the title of prince (wang) upon nine of his sons, including Zhu Shuang who became the Prince of Qin.

-In October 1371, Zhu Shuang married the sister of the Mongol warlord Köke Temür, but the marriage did not bring the desired results as Köke remained loyal to the Mongol Khan (and Yuan emperor) Ayushiridara.
-Zhu Shuang preferred his second wife, the daughter of the general Deng Yu, whom he married in late 1375.
-He had six sons and two daughters.
+In October 1371, Zhu Shuang married the sister of the Mongol warlord Köke Temür, but the marriage did not produce the desired results, as Köke remained a threat to the Ming.
+Zhu Shuang favored his secondary consort, the daughter of the general Deng Yu.
+Lady Deng became the prince's concubine in late 1375.